 Here’s a look at some ways that you can change time card data while being open – and upfront with your workers.

 - Documentation – Before changes are made to time sheets, you should ensure that you have proper documentation backing your decision for the alterations (and make backups for these docs).
 For areas on the time card that you feel could be a mistake –it’s always a good idea to verify with your employee before making any changes.

 - Pre-Approval – As an employer, you might consider prohibiting time sheet changes by supervisors unless pre-approved by you on a set schedule.
 Biweekly timesheets are a common option for this, although doing so on a monthly basis is another choice.
 Either way, you want to schedule it so you have enough free time to verify in real-time that any changes made are accurate.

-- Recorded – Finally, it’s recommended that you take a copy of the time sheet before you edit it.
+- Recorded – Finally, it’s recommended that you take a copy of employee punch ins before you edit them.
 Keeping the unedited version can be helpful in the event that your employee doesn’t agree with your adjustments.

 If you’re working in a program like Microsoft Excel, there are plenty of excel timesheet templates and bi-weekly time card calculators that streamline tracking your employees, making it easier to create the multiple copies needed.